input-output-hk/cardano-node-wiki/Benchmarking.md

 Each benchmark has a **profile**.
 The profile is a set of parameters that specify its particular details.

-Switch to `screen`-window `bench-0` and run:
+Switch to `screen`-window `bench-0` and run the following command:

 ```
 $ b ps
 ```

+The command `b` is from "benchmark", it's a basic command for benchmarking.

-You'll see the list of long names, for example:
+You will see the list of long names, for example:

 ```
 --( 2022-03-10T10:29:41+00:00:  ps